HuakunShen/OctoPrint-Assistant/README.md

 # OctoPrint Assistant

-A rest API server that fetch data from and issue command to octoprint server and reply with human understandable language.
+A rest API server that fetch data from and issue command to octoprint server, and reply with human understandable language.

 Designed be used with together with Siri or Google Assistant.